Get Rid Of Bee Problems | Bee Removal Specialists

 Preparation prior to Treatment

-On no account must the entrance to a nest be blocked, this can be dangerous.
+On no account must the entrance to a nest be blocked until after the treatment, this can be dangerous.
 Keep pets away from the area and close windows nearby. bee activity around the entrance of the nest will be increase for the first 24 hours, so people & pets should be kept away from the area until activity ceases.

 Treatment of the bee nest is some times the only solution.
 The operator will be able to tell you what sort of bees they are, usually either Bumble Bees, Honey Bees or a wild species such as masonry or mining bees, there are many sub species of wild bees within these groups.
 Bees are not aggressive as wasps but will sting if they think the nest is threatened.
 Honey bees will not hesitate to sting in this situation and can be dangerous just to the large numbers in a nest or swarm.
 The nests will be treated with one of the following insecticides: Demand CS'* which contains Lambdacyhalothrin, Ficam W which contains 80% Bendiocarb w/w, K-Othrine which contains Deltamethrin or a powder called Ficam D*.
 This contains an insecticide in a dust formulation @ 1% w/w Bendiocarb.
 All insecticides are biodegradable, almost odourless, non tainting & do not corrode or stain.
 They are not highly toxic towards mammals but are extremely so to all forms of crawling and flying public health pests.